netcraft-devops/CrowdfundingDistribution/README.md

 ( Version 2.4 )
 - - -

-Distribution of [Crowdfunding Platform] (http://itprism.com/free-joomla-extensions/ecommerce-gamification/crowdfunding-collective-raising-capital) installed on Joomla 3.4.8.
+Distribution of [Crowdfunding Platform] (http://itprism.com/free-joomla-extensions/ecommerce-gamification/crowdfunding-collective-raising-capital) installed on Joomla!
+3.5.
 It should be used as development environment where everyone can contribute a code to the project.

 ##Documentation
 You can find documentation on following pages.